cucapra/dahlia/docs/logicalmemoryaccess.md

 \{ s + k * d ~|~ s \in 0 .. k \}
 $$

-TODO: show that this set is actually a special case of the set we mentioned in the Logical Array Access section
+Note that we're operating on a 1-D array, so this set already represents our "flattened indices".
+This is a special case of the $I_f$ definition we provided earlier.

 We mentioned earlier that assuming an interleaved banking style, we can determine the bank an index accesses with $i \bmod b$, where $i$ is some integer and $b$ is the number of banks.
 So the banks that the set above accesses would be: